Top 12 holiday marketing ideas for retail

 5. Encourage new or existing customers to your business

-Bringing in new customers to your retail business may be one of your vacation objectives.
+Bringing in new customers to your retail business may be one of your holiday objectives.
 But looking after your existing customers is often just as important.
 If you provide great service and nurture your current customer base, they’ll be happy to keep returning to your store and recommend you to others.
 Think about which of these ideas could work best for you:

 - free samples